 2.B Archival Journals

 All archival journal papers reporting on LIGO and GEO observations and astrophysics results shall list all eligible LSC members (the “LSC author list”) as authors.
 The author list shall be in alphabetical order.
+If a corresponding author appears in the final journal article, it should be “LSC spokesperson” (lsc-spokesperson@ligo.org), without any specific name attached to the address.

 Every paper authored by the LSC will be accompanied by an “outreach abstract”: a short text, written in a language suitable for the general public, which complements the paper’s scientific abstract.